thingsboard/thingsboard.github.io/_includes/docs/user-guide/asset-profiles.md

 ### Rule Chain

-By default, the [Root Rule Chain](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/overview/#rule-chain) processes all incoming messages and events for any entity.
+By default, the [Root Rule Chain](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/overview/#rule-chain) processes all incoming messages and events for any asset.
-However, the more different entity types you have, the more complex your Root Rule Chain may become.
+However, the more different asset types you have, the more complex your Root Rule Chain may become.
+Many platform users create their Root Rule Chain for the sole purpose of sending messages to specific rule chains depending on the asset type.

-Since ThingsBoard 3.4.2, you can specify a custom root Rule Chain for your assets.
+To avoid this painful and mundane activity, since ThingsBoard 3.4.2, you can specify a custom Rule Chain for your assets.
-In the custom root Rule Chain, you may create individual data processing rules for different types of assets to receive attribute updates and asset lifecycle(Created/Updated/Deleted) events.
+The new Rule Chain will receive asset attributes updates, and asset lifecycle(Created/Updated/Deleted) events.

-This setting is available when you create an asset profile and in the asset profile details.
+This setting is available in the Asset Profile details.

 {% if docsPrefix == null %}
 ![image](/images/user-guide/asset-profile/asset-profile-rule-chain-1-ce.png)